emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

 ---------------------

-COS only delivers a benefit when the ``.wasm`` binary is **byte-identical across many different origins** — that is, a publicly distributed library that many sites load from the same CDN URL.
+COS only delivers a benefit when the ``.wasm`` binary is **byte-identical across many different origins** — that is, a popular library whose compiled binary is loaded by many independent sites.
 If every visitor to every site downloads the exact same bytes, COS means they only download it once, ever.

 Good candidates are libraries or toolkits that are:

-- distributed from a public CDN as a stable, version-pinned ``.wasm`` binary,
+- popular enough that many independent sites load the same binary,
-- loaded by many independent sites (i.e. many distinct origins), and
+- distributed as a stable, version-pinned ``.wasm`` file, and
 - a **single primary** ``.wasm`` file (COS only covers the binary that Emscripten compiles; any additional Wasm files loaded at runtime are not covered).